jochen777/jFormchecker/doc/concept.md

 The Formelements represent the input-fields for your form.

-There is a large value of prebuild Formelements:
+There is a large number of prebuild Formelements:

 * Text

+* Textfield

 * Radio